surajsahani/GarageApp/README.md

 Build with
 1. ROOM database for login/signup authentication
-2. Shared for Persistent Login
+2. SharedPreferences for Persistent Login
 3. Coroutines for Dispatching jobs
 4. Volley for Networking Operation